Best strategies to mitigate cyber security incidents

 3. Encrypt sensitive data

 Encryption is the process of converting sensitive information into code that is unreadable without a decryption key.
-By encrypting sensitive data, businesses can protect data from unauthorised access even if there is a breach.
+By encrypting sensitive data, businesses can protect data from unauthorized access even if there is a breach.
 This is particularly important for data that’s transmitted over the internet or stored in the cloud.

 For senior executives, this is a useful tool to send sensitive emails through encrypted email messages.
 By integrating S/MIME (secure/multipurpose internet mail extensions) your email messages are protected through encryption or digital signatures.
 We explore further in our email security best practices guide.